 18. Haunted Mansion

-Here we have another case of the film being based on the ride with the Haunted Mansion movie being inspired by Phantom Manor and it’s surrounding decor.
+Here we have another case of the film being based on the ride with the Haunted Mansion movie being inspired by Phantom Manor (although on the original in Disneyland California) and it’s surrounding decor.

 You can buy Haunted Mansion HERE.